willisk0612/multivator/README.md

   - Orders are stored in a nested array in the ```ElevState``` struct in ```src/types/elev_types.go```.
 It stores all the cab/hall orders for all the elevators in the system.
   - On hall arrivals, hall and cab orders are synchronized.
 Cab orders are restored from the network upon reconnection.

-### Design choices

-  - Focus on best practices for the Go language.
-  - Event driven concurrency system with channels and goroutines.
-  - Seperation between elevator control and network communication.

-## TODO

-  1. Expand ```types.Sync``` to be sent at a regular heartbeat interval.
-Use a monotonic counter to update states between nodes.
-  2. Implement a timeout mechanism if all bids are not received.
-  3. Reassigning hall orders in case of failures.